 Oceanic whitetip sharks were once one of the most abundant pelagic shark species encountered in the western and central Pacific Ocean (Molony 2007).
-Substantial and sustained declines in catch-per-unit-of-effort have been documented for the oceanic whitetip shark population within the western and central Pacific region and have been reported to exceed 90% declines (Clarke et al. 2011a, 2011b, 2012; Lawson 2011; Rice and Harley 2012; Rice et al. 2015; Young et al. 2017).
-To attach numbers to these declines.
-Peatman et al. (2018a) estimated that about 1,470,000 oceanic whitetip sharks were captured in longline fisheries in the area managed by the WCPFC between 2003 and 2017.
-Peatman et al. (2018b) estimated that about 13,882 (median estimate) oceanic whitetip sharks were captured by the purse seine fleet managed by the WCPFC from 2003 to 2017.
+Substantial and sustained declines in catch-per-unit-of-effort have been documented for the oceanic whitetip shark population within the western and central Pacific region and have been reported to exceed 90% declines (Clarke et al. 2011a, 2011b, 2012; Lawson 2011; Rice and Harley 2012; Rice et al. 2015; Young et al.

+2017).
+To attach numbers to these declines, Peatman et al. (2018) estimated that about 1,470,000 oceanic whitetip sharks were captured in longline fisheries in the area managed by the WCPFC between 2003 and 2017.
+Peatman and Nichol (2021) estimated that the purse seine fleet managed by the WCPFC captured about 15,267 (median estimate) oceanic whitetip sharks from 2003 to 2020.
 These are median catch estimates based on data collected from fisheries with limited observer coverage, so the estimates have wide confidence intervals.
 Nevertheless, these estimates capture the approximate scale of the interactions between longline and purse seine fisheries and oceanic whitetip sharks in portions of the Action Area.
 Again, as these numbers represent the entire WCPFC boundaries, we cannot parse out the number of bycaught, harmed or killed oceanic whitetip individuals in the Action Area by this fishery.
-However at this time, this is the best available information to describe the numbers of sharks harvested within the western and central Pacific region.
+However, at this time, this is the best available information to describe the numbers of sharks harvested within the western and central Pacific region.